thiagos/family-tree/README.md

 # Family Tree Application
-This application manages persons and their  parents, organizing them into a family tree.
+This application manages persons and their parent-child relationships, organizing them into a family tree.

 ## APIs